stuerp/foo_vis_spectrum_analyzer/README.md

 v0.10.0.0-alpha4, 2026-01-xx

+- New: `Visualize during pause` option.
+Enable to continue visualization when playback is paused.
+(Default: Enabled)
 - Fixed: Render code for the peak meter Top LED.
 (Regression)

 You can read the full history [here](docs/History.md).